There are two general classes: "Sweet Corn" is eaten fresh, frozen or

 flour, for use.
 The photo specimens were 5 inches long and 1.8 inches

-diameter, purchased from Catalina's Market in Los Angeles.
+diameter, purchased from Catalina's Market in Los Angeles, but also

 White corn tortillas are generally preferred over yellow except for deep